Wise advice from Lucy

 P.S.
 Send your pal to my book review page for something good to read: https://theeditingpen.com/book-reviews/

-Ask Lucy!
-Dear Lucy, I love excessive alliteration, okay maybe just a healthy dose of alliteration.
+Q: I love excessive alliteration, okay maybe just a healthy dose of alliteration.
 Sometimes I'm not even aware I've done it until I see all the highlighted words from my editor.
 But why is it frowned upon in my fiction?
-Pondering Penny...
+A: When is excessive alliteration actually...

 Ode to HomophonesMrs.
 Grammar Person’s Ode to Homophones When I give my assent, it means I concur, but my rapid ascent means I fly like a bird.
 (I just love homophones, don't you?)
 I compliment you when I say something kind, like your meal is superb and complements...